The American Adventure (Epcot): Candlelight Processional

 During the holiday season, the theater hosts the Candlelight Processional.
-This show follows in the footsteps of the show first performed in Disneyland in 1958, and which was duplicated at the Magic Kingdom in 1971.
-The show relocated to Epcot's America Gardens Theater in 1994.
-The show includes an orchestra and massed choir that perform traditional holiday songs while a guest celebrity retells the biblical story of Christmas.
+This show follows in the footsteps of the show first performed at Disneyland in 1960, and which was duplicated at the Magic Kingdom in 1971.
+The show relocated to the America Gardens Theater in 1994.
+The show includes an orchestra and massed choir that perform traditional holiday songs while a guest celebrity retells the nativity story.
 Some of the celebrities who have taken part in the Processional over the years include Andy Garcia, John Stamos, Marlee Matlin, Edward James Olmos, Haley Joel Osment, Susan Lucci, John O'Hurley, Jim Caviezel, Neil Patrick Harris, Whoopi Goldberg, Jodi Benson, T.D.
 Jakes, Pat Sajak, and Heather Graham.